vittorioromeo/SSVOpenHexagon/README.md

 * Fixed: spinning bug in Aperoigon
 * Fixed: unable to use '0' character in profile names
 * Fixed: a lot of minor bugs and a game crash
+* Changed: custom sounds now require extension to play via LUA/JSON scripts (previous levels will need to be updated!)

 Version 1.6